 Homer, “The Odyssey,” (24.533)

 Political restrictions within a text’s setting and context played a fundamental role in shaping female characters.
 Juxtapositions between the values embedded in Penny and Penelope’s characterisations comments on the difference between Ancient Greek and Western 20th-century societies.
 Values of intelligence and loyalty are advocated through how Penelope cunningly evades marriage since Antinous states she had misled marrying the suitors for four years, promising marriage to one of the suitors without the intention of marrying them.
 Despite her deception, she is still accepted as a good wife since Penelope capitulates to highly regarded views of males in Greece’s Dark Ages.
 Penelope’s stereotypical character juxtaposes Penny’s independent character that is reworked as Penny to adopt to the circumstances of the Great Depression.
 Alike Penelope, Penny is forced to adopt a certain characterization due to the social, political and economic restrictions systematically held in early 20th America.
 During the Great Depression, most women would be inclined to marry in order to financially support their children, as further supported by the idea women, while according to Kathy MacMahon, making up 25% of the workforce, women retained unstable jobs since cultural views of “women don’t work” caused tension in trade unions, the workplace and allowed bosses to exploit them with higher pay gaps between females than their male counterpart.
 These difficulties caused women to rely on male partners for financial income hence, Penny’s is shown to adapt to her situation for survival through remarriage.
 Despite Penny using the similar tactics for survival, she is portrayed negatively as the catalyst for the complications that Ulysses faces.
-Hence, context plays a fundamental role in the tactics Penelope and Penny for survival.
+Hence, context plays a fundamental role in the tactics of Penelope and Penny for survival.

 Homer, “The Odyssey,” (2.68-79)